 Filippo Linen Sofa

 The Filippo, while not an entirely new piece in our collection, highlights the difference that materials can make to an interior’s aesthetic.
-“A simple change in cover can completely transform something beyond recognition,” says Sue, who has introduced a number of slipcovered pieces over the years to make switching up interiors easy for everyone.
-Our original Filippo was designed in a dark Charcoal velvet, and proved hugely popular, but here it serves a different purpose with a light-colored heavy linen cover which makes it feel much fresher and more suitable for airy spaces.
+“A simple change in cover can completely transform something beyond recognition,” says Sue, who has introduced a number of loose-covered pieces over the years to make switching up interiors easy for everyone.
+Our original Filippo was designed in a dark Charcoal velvet, and proved hugely popular, but here it serves a different purpose with a light-coloured heavy linen cover which makes it feel much fresher and more suitable for airy spaces.

 Albert Outdoor Range

 We’re always excited to build on our range of garden furniture and accessories because we feel there’s nothing better than lounging outside throughout the summer months, or indeed whenever the sun decides to rear its golden head.
 As Sue says, the Albert 3-Seater Sofa and Armchair are “faux rattan as you’ve never seen it before”.
 In fact, the pieces are actually crafted from weather-resistant rope that’s woven in a crosshatch style for a beautiful yet durable finish.
 “I can see them in an English garden as well as an American pool terrace,” says Sue.
 It’s the subtlety of the colouring and the soft lines that give the range this adaptability and make Albert such an all-round star.